 The use case diagram example for inventory management system has two main illustrations.
 These illustrations describe the system’s general and specific processes.

 The general use case is the most common application of a use case diagram.
-The use case diagrams depict the system’s main components as well as the flow of information between them.
+The image below depicts the main components of the UML use case diagram for the Inventory Management System.

 Use Case Diagram using Include and Extend

 The use case diagram using include and extend is used to elaborate the proceeding diagrams.

 The label “include” implies that the sub-processes are required to complete the task.
 Extend, on the other hand, declares otherwise.